Cancel anytime

 Core Business Areas

-- Seating: Designs, develops, engineers, and manufactures complete seating systems, including frames, mechanisms, foam, trim, and headrests.
-This segment generates the largest portion of Lear's revenue.
+- Seating: Designs, develops, engineers, and manufactures complete seating systems, including frames, mechanisms, foams, trim, and fabrics for automotive and commercial vehicle manufacturers.

 Leadership and Structure

-Lear Corporation is led by a board of directors and an executive leadership team headed by the President and CEO.
-The organizational structure is divided into business segments (Seating and E-Systems), with functional teams supporting operations, finance, technology, and sales.
+Lear Corporation is led by a Chief Executive Officer (CEO) and a senior management team.
+The organizational structure is divided into business segments (Seating and E-Systems) with functional support areas like finance, HR, and operations.

 Top Products and Market Share